-SAO PAULO– Atento S.A. (“Atento” or the “Company”) (NYSE: ATTO), the largest provider of customer relationship management and business process outsourcing solutions (CRM/BPO) in Latin America and among the top five providers worldwide, today announced that its wholly-owned subsidiary, Atento Luxco 1 S.A. (the “Issuer”), has priced its previously announced private offering of US$400 million in aggregate principal amount of 6.125% Senior Secured Notes due 2022 (the “Notes”).
-The offering is expected to close on August 10, 2017, subject to customary closing conditions.
-Atento intends to use the net proceeds from the offering of the Notes to redeem all of the Issuer’s outstanding 7.375% Senior Secured Notes due 2020 and all of the existing debentures due 2019 of its subsidiary Atento Brasil.
+NEW YORK, February 3, 2021– Atento S.A.
+(NYSE: ATTO) (“Atento” or the “Company”), the largest provider of customer relationship management and business-process outsourcing services in Latin America, and among the top five providers globally based on revenue, today announced that its wholly owned subsidiary, Atento Luxco 1 (the “Issuer”), has priced its previously announced private offering of senior secured notes in an aggregate principal amount of $500 million due 2026 (the “Notes”).
+The offering is expected to close on February 10, 2021, subject to customary closing conditions.
+The Issuer intends to use the net proceeds from the offering of the Notes to refinance the Issuer’s outstanding 6.125% Senior Secured Notes due 2022.

-The Notes will pay interest at a rate per annum of 8.000% and were priced at 100% of their principal amount and will mature on August 10, 2022.
-The Notes will be guaranteed on a senior secured basis by certain of Atento’s wholly-owned subsidiaries within 45 business days following the issue date of the Notes subject to an extension for delays caused by governmental restrictions imposed as a consequence of the COVID-19 pandemic.
-The Notes and the guarantees will be secured, subject to permitted liens and other limitations, by a first-priority lien on the capital stock of the Issuer and each of the guarantors and Atento Argentina S.A. within 120 days following the issue date of the Notes subject to an extension for delays caused by governmental restrictions imposed as a consequence of the COVID-19 pandemic.
+The Notes will pay interest at a rate per annum of 8.000% and were priced at 100.00% of their principal amount.
+The Notes will mature on February 10, 2026.
+As previously announced, the Notes will be guaranteed on a senior secured basis by certain of Atento’s wholly-owned subsidiaries within 45 business days following the issue date of the Notes subject to an extension for delays caused by governmental restrictions imposed as a consequence of the COVID-19 pandemic.
+The Notes and the guarantees will be secured, subject to permitted liens and other limitations, by a first-priority lien on the capital stock of the Issuer, each of the guarantors and Atento Argentina S.A. within 120 days following the issue date of the Notes subject to an extension for delays caused by governmental restrictions imposed as a consequence of the COVID-19 pandemic.

-This press release is for informational purposes only and is not an offer to buy or the solicitation of an offer to sell any securities.
-Any offers of the Notes will be made only by means of a private offering circular.
+This press release is for informational purposes only and is not an offer to purchase or a solicitation of an offer to sell the Notes or any other securities.
+Any offer of the Notes will be made only by means of a private offering circular.

-Atento is the largest provider of customer relationship management and business process outsourcing (CRM BPO) services in Latin America, and among the top five providers globally, based on revenues.
-Atento is also a leading provider of nearshoring CRM/BPO services to companies that carry out their activities in the United States.
-Since 1999, Atento has developed its business model in 13 countries where it employs 150,000 people.
-Atento has over 400 clients to whom it offers a wide range of CRM/BPO services through multiple channels.
-Atento's clients are mostly leading multinational corporations in sectors such as telecommunications, banking and financial services, health, retail and public administrations, among others.
-Atento´s shares trade under the symbol ATTO on the New York Stock Exchange (NYSE).
-In 2016, Atento was named one of the World´s 25 Best Multinational Workplaces and one of the Best Multinationals to Work for in Latin America by Great Place to Work®.
+Atento is the largest provider of customer relationship management and business process outsourcing (“CRM BPO”) services in Latin America, and among the top five providers globally, based on revenue.
+Atento is also a leading provider of nearshoring CRM BPO services to companies that carry out their activities in the United States.
+Since 1999, the company has developed its business model in 13 countries where it employs approximately 137,000 people.
+Atento has over 400 clients to whom it offers a wide range of CRM BPO services through multiple channels.
+Atento’s clients are mostly leading multinational corporations in sectors such as telecommunications, banking and financial services, health, retail and public administrations, among others.
+Atento’s shares trade under the symbol ATTO on the New York Stock Exchange (NYSE).
+In 2019, Atento was named one of the World’s 25 Best Multinational Workplaces and one of the Best Multinationals to Work for in Latin America by Great Place to Work®.
 Atento is also the world’s first CRM company to be ISO 56002 certified in Innovation Management.
 For more information visit www.atento.com